Relaxation times for Hamiltonian systems: Proof of Lemma

 as is seen by expanding the square and using the fact that $\rho_0$ and $\rho_1$ are the densities of the Gibbs measures corresponding to $H_0$ and $H_1$, respectively.
 It is also of interest to provide an upper bound to the l.h.s. of (\ref{minorazione_differenza_norme}) in terms of $\rho_1$ rather than of $\rho_0$.
 Indeed, one has

 where, in a way similar to (\ref{definizione_gamma_h}), one gets

 Now, we observe that the functions $\gamma(h)$ and $\tilde{\gamma}(h)$ can take arbitrarily small values as $h$ goes to 0, if (\ref{ipotesi1}) is satisfied.
-Indeed, by their definitions, they are always non--negative quantities.
+Indeed, by their definitions, they are always nonnegative quantities.
 Thus, in order to show, for example, that $\gamma(h)<\varepsilon$ for any fixed positive $\varepsilon$, it will suffice that one has

 To this end, let us note that